No9005/mini-moi/README.md

 # <a name='whats-it'></a> Introduction <sub><sub>[Back to top](#top)</sub></sub>

 <b>Mini Moi</b> enables you to perform CRM light functions.
 The centerpiece though is the tracking of next-day deliveries. <br>
-After creating your **sortiment, customers & abos**, the programm is automatically tracking and creating overviews for upcoming deliveries. <br>
+After creating your **sortiment, customers & subscriptions**, the programm is automatically tracking and creating overviews for upcoming deliveries. <br>
 Easy and reliable.
 What remains is more sparetime for you! <br>

 <br>